 In many cases, the first step in the treatment process will be a detox program.
 Before the client is going to be able to focus on therapy, they need time to clear their symptoms of alcohol withdrawal as well as residual cravings.
 Better yet, they need to do this as safely as possible.

+At a medical detox, you’ll have the medical treatment and supervision that you need to be safe and comfortable.
+This supervision is crucial for your safety as well as your chances of staying sober.
+By minimizing your symptoms of withdrawal in detox, you’re far more likely to stay sober.
 A medically-monitored detox process places the client under the care of the facility’s medical staff.
 The goal of detox is to let the client get past their alcohol withdrawal signs as naturally as possible.
 If they should encounter danger or discomfort, then a doctor could step in and prescribe relief medications.

 As therapy progresses, the client should gain knowledge about the causes of their drinking problem.
 This information will eventually provide the basis for the client being able to develop better coping skills.
 It’s these coping skills that will provide a line of defense against triggers and temptation.
 If the clients have the ability to combat their issues, then relapses should not occur.